 - ⅛ tsp freshly cracked black pepper

-- 1 Tbsp fresh rosemary or other fresh herb finely chopped, such as thyme, sage, or oregano
+- 1 Tbsp fresh rosemary, or other fresh herb finely chopped, such as thyme, sage, or oregano

-- ½ tsp flaky sea salt
+- Flaky sea salt

 Instructions

-- Place potatoes in a large pot, then cover with water.
+- Parboil the potatoes.
+Place potatoes in a large pot, then cover with water.
 Add 2 Tbsp Kosher salt and ½ tsp baking soda, stir, then bring to a rapid boil.
 Cook uncovered for 10 minutes, or until tender enough to pierce easily with a knife.
 Drain potatoes, then immediately return to the pot to help evaporate any excess liquid.

-- Place lid on top, then secure by holding it firmly in place.
+- Shake potatoes.
+Place lid on top, then secure by holding it firmly in place.
 Shake the pot vigorously, about 20-30 seconds, until the potatoes form a thin layer on top that has the consistency of mashed potatoes.

 Notes